 10 stocks we like better than Alphabet (A shares)When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Alphabet (A shares) wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

 *Stock Advisor returns as of November 14, 2018

 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Danny Vena owns shares of Alphabet (A shares) and Baidu.
-Danny Vena has the following options: long January 2018 $640 calls on Alphabet (C shares) and short January 2018 $650 calls on Alphabet (C shares).
+Rick Munarriz has no position in any of the stocks mentioned.
 The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), and Baidu.
 The Motley Fool has a disclosure policy.